 Low levels of hydrochloric acid, aka stomach or gastric acid, is a serious condition known as hypochlorhydria.
 When stomach acid levels are low you can eat meat, eggs, seafood and other vitamin B12 foods, but get no benefit from the B12 in them.
 That’s because without enough stomach acid the B12 remains trapped in protein.

-Imagine, if you will, that the illustration shows all the lovely B12 from the delicious steak dinner you just had.
+For example, imagine, if you will, that the stomach illustration shows all the lovely B12 from the delicious steak dinner you just ate.
 And, you’ve lowered your stomach acid by taking an antacid, so you’re not having any indigestion.
 Things couldn’t be better!
-Except, the B12 is trapped inside the steak protein because vitamin B12, like magnesium, can’t be released from protein without gastric acid, also known as hydrochloric acid.
+Except, the B12 is trapped inside the steak protein because vitamin B12, like magnesium, can’t be released from protein without sufficient gastric acid, aka hydrochloric or stomach acid.
 What a shame to not get the health benefits of B12 from the steak you ate.